farwaali08/MechaCar_Statistical_Analysis/README.md

 ![alt_text](https://github.com/farwaali08/MechaCar_Statistical_Analysis/blob/35c372561abdb97beebf05f975d1e74c1df4215e/Resources/Images/Linear%20Regression.png)

-* **Vehicle Length** and **Ground Clearance** are the most statistically significant, and are the most likely to contribute a non-random amount of variance to the dataset.
-The p-values for these variables are 2.6x10^-12 and 5.21x10<sup>-8</sup>, respectively
+* **Vehicle Length** and **Ground Clearance**, with p-values of 2.6x10<sup>-12</sup> and 5.21x10<sup>-8</sup>, respectively, are the most statistically significant, and are the most likely to contribute a non-random amount of variance to the dataset.
+The intercept is also statistically significant, however that is not meaningful to this analysis.
+* The slope of the linear model not considered to be zero, as the p-value of the linear model (5.35X10<sup>-11</sup>) is smaller than the significance level, which provides sufficient statistical evidence to reject the null hypothesis (H<sub>0</sub>)

 ## Summary Statistics on Suspension Coils